lizpdx/examples/README.md

 ## Other Projects ##

 ### SQL code for ticket metrics ###
-https://gist.github.com/lizpdx/96d374b3cea61377c3cc1a33caec3ce4
+Business use case: provide visibility into Elemental Support engineer workload for media services support cases, which are assigned to AWS Support when resolved. https://gist.github.com/lizpdx/96d374b3cea61377c3cc1a33caec3ce4

 ### Ruby script to create JIRA tickets ###
-https://gist.github.com/lizpdx/40a697a196395454fbcb2ef54aa4ec39
+Business use case: provide visibility into Hosting Engineer workload across the team, and a consistent customer experience with accurately set expectations. https://gist.github.com/lizpdx/40a697a196395454fbcb2ef54aa4ec39